napkin-community/solutions/HoTT-1.2.typ

     - $pr1((a, b)) def a$
     - $pr2((a, b)) def b$

-    Anyway, our goal is to define
+    Here, our goal is to define

     $recP : limits(Pi)_(C : cal(U)) (A -> B -> C) -> A times B -> C$